High-Risk Assessment

 Should You Have Genetic Testing?

-If you answered "YES" to any of the following questions, hereditary cancer genetic testing may be an option for you
+If you answer "YES" to any of the following questions, hereditary cancer genetic testing may be an option for you

 - Have you/your family members been diagnosed with cancer at a young age (<50 years old)?